35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Located right opposite the entrance to the Cathedral’s remains, the Museum of Colonial Art is even more interesting for its architecture and history than the art itself.

-Even if you are not into religious art, you will appreciate the sculptures and paintings included in this permanent museum, representing the unique techniques of the Baroco Antigueño unique style.
+Even if you are not into religious art, you will appreciate the sculptures and paintings in this permanent museum, which represent the unique techniques of the Baroque Antiguo style.

-The building was originally built in 1676 as the first University in Guatemala and was functioning as such until 1777 when the university was moved to Guatemala City (Nueva Guatemala), the new capital.
+The building was initially built in 1676 as the first University in Guatemala and functioned as such until 1777, when the university moved to Guatemala City (Nueva Guatemala), the new capital.

-Now the museum is open for visitors every day at a cost of 50Q which also includes a guide to show you around.
-The tour lasts about 45 minutes and it’s totally worth it.
+Now, the museum is open for visitors every day at a cost of 50Q, including a guide to show you around.
+The tour lasts about 45 minutes, and it’s totally worth it.

 10. Santa Clara Convent

-What remains of the ancient Santa Clara Convent is a magnificent building and a very well-maintained garden to make up for the crumbling walls and recreate the ancient atmosphere of a monastery of the XVI century.
+What remains of the ancient Santa Clara Convent is a magnificent building and a well-maintained garden that compensates for the crumbling walls, recreating the atmosphere of a 16th-century monastery.

-The Convent was founded in 1699 by 6 nuns coming from Mexico.
-Like many other buildings, it was destroyed by an earthquake in 1717 rebuilt, and fixed in 1734, and demolished again by the infamous Santa Marta quake in 1773.
+The Convent was founded in 1699 by six nuns coming from Mexico.
+Like many other buildings, it was destroyed by an earthquake in 1717, rebuilt and fixed in 1734, and demolished again by the infamous Santa Marta quake in 1773.

-What you see during your tour is what remains of the old structure that has been restored and made safe for visitors.
-To learn more about the history of this convent and the architecture I would suggest you should hire a guide since the convent doesn’t provide the service.
+During your tour, you will see what remains of the old structure, which has been restored and made safe for visitors.
+To learn more about the history of this convent and its architecture, I suggest you hire a guide since the convent doesn’t provide this service.

 Entrance fee 50Q